Addison Fischer

-Addison M. Fischer is an American businessperson in information technology, a venture capital investor, and a philanthropist in the conservation of the environment.
+Addison McElroy Fischer, Baron of Lee is an American businessperson in information technology, a venture capital investor, and a philanthropist in the conservation of the environment.
+He became a Scots baron in the Baronage of Scotland in 2004.

 Education

 Fischer holds bachelor's and master's degrees in mathematics from West Virginia University (1966-1972).

 Career

 His career spans a variety of roles including computer software scientist, cryptologist, entrepreneur, inventor, investor, ecologist, conservationist and philanthropist.

 1960s

 In 1968, while working for West Virginia University, he created software that amplified the throughput capability of IBM mainframe systems up to 40% (the high speed "Executor").

 1970s

 In 1973 he created his first high-tech start-up company which in the late 1970s developed the "Top Secret" IBM mainframe security software (this is now owned by Computer Associates).

 1980s

 In 1980 he was a principal founder of the Community School of Naples (FL), an independent K-12 school and was a trustee from 1980 through 2005.

 In 1981 he founded Fischer International Systems Corporation, a communications software provider to the Global 2000, and serves as its Chairman.
 Current products include TAO and IOF.
 Retired products include Watchdog (PC security), and EMC2.

-In 1981 he became co-owner, together with principal Stanley Druckenmiller, of Duquesne Capital Management until Druckenmiller's retirement in 2010.
+In 1981 he became co-owner, together with principal Stanley Druckenmiller, of Duquesne Capital Management (DCM) until Druckenmiller's retirement in 2010.
 DCM had 30 consecutive years of positive investment returns averaging 30%.

 In the 1980s he became majority owner of RSA Data Security and remained a board member until its merger with Security Dynamics in 1996.